Dimension-Free Empirical Entropy Estimation: Introduction

 The thrust of this paper is to replace the restrictive finite-support assumption with considerably more general moment conditions.
 It is well-known that when estimating the mean of some random variable $X $, the first-moment assumption $\mexp|X|\le M$ is not sufficient to yield any finite-sample information.\footnote{ Even distinguishing, for $X\ge0$, between $\mexp X=0$ and $\mexp X=M$ based on a finite sample is impossible with any degree of confidence.
 Of course, $\frac1n\sum_{i=1}^n X_i\to\mexp X$ almost surely, by the strong law of large numbers. } Strengthening the assumption to $\mexp|X|^\alpha\le M$, for any $\alpha>1$, immediately yields finite-sample empirical estimates on $\abs{\mexp X-\frac1n\sum_{i=1}^n X_i}$ via the \citet{bahr-esseen-ineq} inequality.\footnote{ Put $Y=X-\mexp X$; then $\mexp|Y|\le2M$.
 For $1<\alpha<2$, a sharper version of the Bahr-Esseen inequality \citep{pinelis-best-15} states that $\E{\abs{\sum_{i=1}^n Y_i}^\alpha}\le 2n(2M)^\alpha$, which implies tail bounds via Markov's inequality.
 Better rates are available via the median-of-means estimator, see \citet{DBLP:journals/focm/LugosiM19}. } In this sense, a bound on the $(1+\eps)$th moment is a {\em minimal} requirement for empirical mean estimation.
 However, it is not immediately obvious how to apply this insight to the entropy estimation problem: the corresponding random variable is $X=-\log\bmu(I)$, where $I\sim \bmu$, but rather than being given iid samples of $X$, we are only given draws of $I$.
+In Corollary~\ref{cor:adaptive-hybrid-bound}, we provide an empirical entropy estimate under a $(1+\eps)$th moment assumption (for any $\eps>0$) on $X=-\log\bmu(I)$.